vincentdiep/vincentdiep/README.md

-- 👋 Hi, I’m @vincentdiep
+- Hi, I’m @vincentdiep
-- 👀 I’m passionate about playing video games and learning about online communities.
+- I love video games and messing around with algorithms.
-- 🌱 I am a CSUF alumni with a bachelor's in Computer Science.
+- I am a CSUF alumni with a bachelor's in Computer Science.
-- 📫 How to reach me is through my email: vincentdiep99@gmail.com.
+- The best way to reach me is through my email : vincentdiep99@gmail.com
 - My skillset includes, but is not limited to, C++ programming, Python programming, writing SQL queries, and team management.

 <!---